wallarm/product-documentation/docs/4.10/installation/oob/tcp-traffic-mirror/configuration.md

     GoreplayMiddleware:
       Enabled: true
       Goreplay:
-        Filter: <your network interface, i.e. "lo:" or "enp7s0:">
+        Filter: <your network interface and port, e.g. "lo:" or "enp7s0:">
         ExtraArgs:
           - -input-raw-vlan
           - -input-raw-vlan-vid
-          - 42 # VID of your vlan
+          # VID of your VLAN, e.g.:
+          # - 42
     ```

 * For VXLAN-wrapped mirrored traffic (e.g. for AWS traffic mirroring), provide the following: